zlib-ng/minizip-ng/README.md

 # minizip 2.5.2

-minizip is a popular zip manipulation library written in C and supported on Windows, macOS, and Linux.
+minizip is a zip manipulation library written in C that is supported on Windows, macOS, and Linux.

 ## Fork Motivation and History